projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 Headings
 ********

 Document sections are identified through their heading titles, indicated with an underline below the title text.
-(While reST allows use of both and overline and matching underline to indicate a heading, we only use an underline indicator for headings.)
-For consistency in our documentation, we define the order of characters used to indicate the nested table of contents levels:
+(While reST allows use of both and overline and matching underline to indicate a heading, we use only an underline indicator for headings.)
+For consistency in our documentation, we define the order of characters used to indicate the nested levels in the table of contents:

 * Use ``#`` for the Document title underline character
 * Use ``*`` for the First sub-section heading level
 * Use ``=`` for the Second sub-section heading level
 * Use ``-`` for the Third sub-section heading level

-Additional heading level depth is discouraged.
+Additional heading-level depth is discouraged.

 The heading underline must be at least as long as the title it's under.